CMHA Get Set & Connect Program

 • Considered one of the most authentic Japanese gardens in North America

-• Includes a rare authentic Tea Garden with a ceremonial Tea House.
+• Includes a rare authentic Tea Garden with a ceremonial Tea House

 Beaty Biodiversity Museum